The Hive moving home guide

 Moving home with Hive - what to leave

 The receiver, thermostat, and signal booster if you have one, of your Hive Thermostat kit all form part of the heating system of the property you’re leaving, so you should leave these behind for the new occupier.

 Moving home with Hive - what to take

-Your Hive Hub can’t be used by the new occupier of your home, so take that with you so you can install it in your new premises.
+Your Hive Hub can now be left for the new owner if you wish.
+More information on how this can be done, please click here.
+You can also take your hub to your new property, where you can install it in your new premises, the choice is yours.
 If you’d like to continue using a Hive Thermostat, you’ll need to buy it for your new home if it’s not already installed there.

 If you plan on taking the hub with you to your new property, then you should also take any other Hive smart products with you, such as sensors, plugs, light bulbs, security cameras and any other accessories.